 4. Keep an Open Mind and Listen

 There are always two sides to every story and there are always two perceptions of every situation.
 This is especially relevant in an employment relationship where things are often viewed from two different angles.
-During all the conversations you have with employees, make sure you listen to your employees have to say and be seen to be listening.
+During all the conversations you have with employees, make sure you listen to what your employees have to say and be seen to be listening.
 If you listen and do so with an open mind, your employee will feel valued and respected.
 What they have to say may change your view of the situation or your course of action or it may not but your employee will feel a lot better just to have been heard.